JoeCreates/Lycan/checkstyle/README.md

 ### Variable Initialization
 Instance variables must be initialized in class constructors.

-### Whitespace Around Operators
+### Whitespace Around Binary Operators
-All Haxe operators should be used with one space of whitespace padding around them.
+All binary operators should be used with one space of whitespace padding around them.